MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/fmj_assembly.md

 ![](../img/fmj_assembly/fmj_step_4.png){: .shadow}

 !!! warning "BE SAFE, LOCK IT!"
     These machines vibrate an immense amount when in use, and fasteners are bound to back out.
-Don't be afraid to add a little bit of medium-strength thread-lock to all your screws to avoid this problem.
+Don't be afraid to add a little bit of medium-strength threadlock to all your screws to avoid this problem.

 !!! hint
     If using spring T-nuts for assembly, having a thin, long and semi-flexible tool to help guide the nuts into place is a godsend!